ss8319/FILM/README.md

 # FILM
-frame interpolation algorithm developed by Google Research. https://github.com/google-research/frame-interpolation
+Frame interpolation algorithm developed by Google Research. https://github.com/google-research/frame-interpolation

 #Test/Use Case

-Input is 2  different frames(hand signs) then FILM produces an interpolated video between the signs
+Inputs are 2 different frames(hand signs) which FILM uses to produce an interpolated video between the signs